 Don’t you have a configuration on your routers or firewall which even you don’t know why they are there but you can’t touch them since you can not predict what can happen if you remove them.

-Predictability is critical for the security.
+Predictability is critical for security.
 I will explain this later in the article.

 Fragility : In a complex networks, change in one piece of the network can break the entire system.

 I think layering is a nice example to explain fragility.
-I use layering term for the underlay and overlay networks here.
+I use layering terms for the underlay and overlay networks here.

-Protocol interactions is the source of complexity, it creates fragility and to make the network more robust you add new set of features (in this example LDP-IGP Synchronization or Session protection).
+Protocol interactions are the source of complexity, it creates fragility and to make the network more robust you add a new set of features (in this example LDP-IGP Synchronization or Session protection).
 Added each feature increases the overall complexity.

-Expertise : If some of the failures in your network require the top experts involvement to resolve the issue, most probably your network is complex.
+Expertise in ComplexityExpertise: If some of the failures in your network require the top expert's involvement to resolve the issue, most probably your network is complex.

-Michael Behringer who is one of the lead engineer in network complexity research through an intelligent idea to visualise network complexity as a cube.
+Michael Behringer who is one of the lead engineers in network complexity research through an intelligent idea to visualize network complexity as a cube.

-Most of the networks including Enterprises and Service providers had a second complexity model which is shown below in the beginning of the Internet.
-Small physical network,less network management but mostly operated by humans.
+Most of the networks including Enterprises and Service providers had a second complexity model which is shown below at the beginning of the Internet.
+Small physical network, less network management but mostly operated by humans.